-Do the moral majority of people have the same sense of responsibility to separating out their garbage?
+Do the moral majority of people have the same sense of responsibility to recycled their garbage?
 Do we throw caution to the wind and just lump everything into one big barrel, sleeping soundly knowing that a strange kind of magic will make it all go away by the time we wake up?

 Putting my money where my mouth is.
 Getting back to the mantra of recycle, reuse and restore brings me to a plastic chair I came across by a dump bin the other day.
 It was in perfectly good shape and just needed a little cleaning.
 I brought it home and set it out in the back yard to take the hose and scrub brush to it.
 Silke saw old, beat-up chair before I got that far and asked what I intended to do with it.
 She suggested spray painting it and my new free chair suddenly had a purpose.
-I would restore it to a whole new level!

 A quick search in the hardware store brought me to the spray paint isle.
 There it was!
 A whole section of spray paints exclusive to covering plastic.
 I wasn’t too caught up in the moment to not check the price of a brand new plastic chair.
 What would be the sense of going through all this trouble if I ended up spending more on the spray paint then I would for a new chair?

-A single can of spray paint was half the price of a new chair.
+A single can of spray paint was more than half the price of a new chair.
 Seeing as how the chair was free, I still felt I was coming out ahead.
 Besides, I was going for a whole new color that the plastic chair people hadn’t even dreamed of: Red Pepper.

 Old Chair Made New

 The one hit wonder.
 I had set the chair on newspaper and stepped back shaking the spray can to make sure it wouldn’t come out in big blobs right away.
 For such a little chair there was a lot of area to cover.
-I had to be frugal with the amount I wanted to put on so I wouldn’t end up running out before I had finished.
+I had to be frugal with the amount I wanted to put on so I wouldn’t end up running out of paint before I had finished.